Last update: Jan. 15, 2020

-Macrolide with similar actions and uses to erythromycin.
+A macrolide with actions and uses very similar to erythromycin.

-Indicated in respiratory infections, infections by mycobacteria and in gastric and duodenal ulcer associated with Helicobacter pylori.
+Indicated in respiratory infections, mycobacterial infections and in gastric and duodenal ulcers associated with Helicobacter pylori.

-It is excreted in very small amounts in breast milk (Sedlmayr 1993).
-12% of infants whose mothers took it had mild side effects such as gastroenteritis or somnolence (Goldstein 2009).
+It is excreted in breastmilk in very small amounts (Sedlmayr 1993).
+12% of infants whose mothers were taking it had mild side effects such as gastroenteritis or drowsiness (Goldstein 2009).

-Some authors have linked direct and early exposure (first 15 days of life) to macrolides (especially Erythromycin) with hypertrophic pyloric stenosis (Almaramhy 2019, Lund 2014) and also through breast milk (Maheshwai 2007, Sorensen 2003, Stang 1986) but not others (Almaramhy 2019, Abdellatif 2019, Goldstein 2009) or not for macrolides other than erythromycin (Maheshwai 2007).
+Some authors have linked direct and early exposure (first 15 days of life) to macrolides (especially erythromycin) with hypertrophic pyloric stenosis (Almaramhy 2019, Lund 2014) and also through breastmilk (Maheshwai 2007, Sorensen 2003, Stang 1986) but others have not (Almaramhy 2019, Abdellatif 2019, Goldstein 2009) or not for macrolides which are different to erythromycin (Maheshwai 2007).